kontent-ai/data-ops/README.md

 #### Role limitations in Workflows

-Since it is not possible to import roles, we also don't set role limitations when importing workflows.
+Since it is not possible to import roles, the tool doesn't set role limitations when importing workflows.

 #### Web Spotlight

 It is not possible to enable [Web Spotlight](https://kontent.ai/learn/develop/hello-web-spotlight) through the Management API so it can't be "imported".
-Because of that, it is also not possible to set root item for spaces as this can only be done on environments that have Web Spotlight enabled.
+As a result, it is also not possible to set root item for spaces, as this can only be done on environments with Web Spotlight enabled.

 #### New Versions of Published Variants

-Since the format doesn't support having a variant with both a published version and a new version, we can't import it.
+Since the format doesn't support language variants with both a published version and a new one, we can't import it.
-See the [export command limitation](#new-versions-of-published-variants) for why the limitation is in the format.
+See the [export command limitation](#new-versions-of-published-variants) for more details.

 #### Language Variants Scheduled For Publishing

-Since the format doesn't support having a time for variants scheduled for publishing, we never schedule variants for publishing.
-All variants in the file the are scheduled to be published are published immediately during the import process.
+Because the format cannot support publishing time for variants scheduled to be published, the tool instead publishes all scheduled variants immediately during the import process.
-See the [export command limitation](#language-variants-scheduled-for-publishing) for why the limitation is in the format.
+See the [export command limitation](#language-variants-scheduled-for-publishing) for details.

 # Contributing